q15928/q15928.github.io/_posts/2019-07-27-bqml-clustering.md

     - K-means
 ---

 Customer segmentation is the marketing strategy that divides customers into different groups based on some specific ways of similarity.
 Marketing teams can tailor their content and media to unique audiences according to the segmentations.
-BigQuery, the analytics data warehouse on Google Cloud, now enables users to create and execute machine learning models with standard sql to address such solution easily and quickly.
+BigQuery, the analytics data warehouse on Google Cloud, now enables users to create and execute machine learning models with standard SQL to address such solution easily and quickly.

 <!--more-->
 ### Introduction
 BigQuery ML is a capability inside BigQuery that allows data scientists and analysts to build and operationalize machine learning models in minutes on massive structured or semi-structured datasets.
-BigQuery ML democratizes predictive analytics so that data analysts unfamiliar with programming languages like Python and Java can build machine learning models with basic sql queries.
+BigQuery ML democratizes predictive analytics so that data analysts unfamiliar with programming languages like Python and Java can build machine learning models with basic SQL queries.

 ### Solution
 Just following the steps below, we can create the K-means model to build customer segmentations.
 All is done within the BigQuery console.